An Introduction to Orgone Therapy

-People are deeply afraid of genuine, direct emotional contact with other persons and the processes of reality, even if they believe that's what they want.
-Everyone uses defense mechanisms to guard against disappointment and other relationship feelings.
+People are deeply afraid of genuine, direct emotional contact with other persons and the natural processes of reality, even if they believe that's what they want.
+Everyone uses defense mechanisms to guard against disappointment or other painful relationship feelings.
+As a result, people keep themselves "not too close" and "not too far away" in relationships.

 When outward-flowing impulses for pleasure meet with chronic disappointment, the flow becomes checked.
 With time, an equilibrium develops between the instinctual forces on the one hand and the frustrating ones the other hand.
 This natural defense gives rise to conditions of rigidity which the person experiences in all their relationships.
 Their behavior and mannerisms become stereotyped and predictable.